dkeithdj/dev.to/blog-posts/blinks-on-aws-with-sst/blinks-on-aws-with-sst.md

 SST uses the AWS CLI to deploy your project.
 Make sure you have the AWS CLI installed and configured to your AWS account as SST will deploy the resources there you can read more [here](https://sst.dev/docs/aws-accounts#configure-aws-cli).

-## Create the GET API
+## Creating the GET & OPTIONS donate endpoint

-Let's create the GET API that will return the metadata of the blink.
+Let's create the endpoint that will return the metadata of the blink.
+This will be a `GET` method.

 <!-- embedme ./src/donate.get.ts#L1-L48 -->